-Action Level (AL) Health Goal 90 th Percentile Value Sites Exceeding AL / Number of Sites AL Violation?
-Typical Source of Contaminant Copper (ppm) 1.3 0.3 0.17 0 / 30 No Corrosion of household plumbing Lead (ppb) 15 0.2 ND 0 / 30 No Corrosion of household plumbing
+Lead and Copper Netion Levels at Residential Taps Action Level (AL) Health Goal 90 th Percentile Value Sites Exceeding AL / Number of Sites AL Violation?
+Typical Source of Contaminant Copper (ppm) 1.3 0.3 0.053 0 / 30 No Corrosion of household plumbing Lead (ppb) 15 0.2 ND 0 / 30 No Corrosion of household plumbing

 Every three years, 30 residences are tested for lead and copper at-the-tap.
-The most recent set of samples was collected in 2015.
+The most recent set of samples was collected in 2018.
 Lead was not detected in any home.
-Copper was detected in 7 homes; none exceeded the action level.
-A regulatory action level is the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
-In 2017, no school submitted a request to be sampled for lead.
+Copper was detected in 4 homes; none exceeded the regulatory action level (AL).
+The regulatory AL is the concentration of a constituent which, if exceeded in more than ten percent of the homes tested, triggers treatment or other requirements that a water system must follow.

+In 2018, no school submitted a request to be sampled for lead.